AndrewC101/PokemonTrueRed/README.md

   - Mr Miyagi on route 12, will battle if the player agrees
   - Wallace the Champion of Hoen is on Seafoam Island, he will battle if the player has become Champion
   - Trunks is in the Cinnabar Lab, he will battle if the player agrees
+  - Yuna is in Pokemon Tower, she will battle if the player has become Champion
   - Nurse Joy is outside Cerulean Cave, she will battle if the player has become Champion
   - Green is in Cerulean Cave, she must be beaten to reach Mewtwo
   - Sephiroth is in the statue maze before Indigo Plateau, he will battle if the player agrees